 Embracing the mental shift to become truly hybrid

-Preparing for the hybrid future
+Preparing for potential hybrid future

-As brain-computer interfaces move from laboratory prototypes to consumer reality, the choices we make now will determine how transformative this technology becomes.
-The most successful “hybrid humans” won’t simply be early adopters—they’ll be those who approach this integration thoughtfully and intentionally.
+As brain-computer interfaces move from laboratory prototypes to consumer reality, the choices made now may determine how transformative this technology can become in our lives.

 Develop baseline creative practices: Before augmenting your creativity with BCIs, establish strong foundational habits like journaling, sketching, or meditation.
 Understanding your natural creative rhythms will help you recognize when technology enhances versus replaces authentic inspiration.